specmatic/specmatic-redis-sample/README.md

-# Private Beta
+# Specmatic Redis Sample

 ![Redis Mock Overview](assets/redis-stub.gif)

 This project demonstrates how to mock out Redis using specmatic-redis.
-Please contact us at https://specmatic.io for access to the distributable.
+Please contact us at https://specmatic.io for more details

 ## Instructions to try this out

 ### Pre-requisites
 1. Java 17 or higher
-2. Access to Specmatic-Redis distributable
-3. Update build.gradle with the path to the Specmatic Redis distributable to where it is extracted to on your machine.

 ### Running the tests
 ```shell